manell0/MileStone-1-Couronne/README.md

 - ### Merchandise Shop

 - #### Feature
-  - set up an shop where the Couronne can sell their merchandise directly to couronne players online.
+  - set up a shop where the Couronne can sell their merchandise directly to couronne players online.
   - #### Reason for not featuring in this release
     - JavaScript and/or Python needed to implemented.